netdata/netdata/docs/dashboards-and-charts/node-filter.md

 # Node filter

-The node filter allows you to quickly filter the nodes visualized in a War Room's views.
+The node filter allows you to quickly filter the nodes visualized in a Room's views.
 It appears on all views, except on single-node dashboards.

 Inside the filter, the nodes get categorized into three groups: